Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.00-2.01
 ============	===================

-  When using protocol 2.00 or 2.01, if the real mode kernel is not loaded at 0x90000, it gets moved there later in the loading sequence.
-Fill in this field if you want additional data (such as the kernel command line) moved in addition to the real-mode kernel itself.
+  When using protocol 2.00 or 2.01, if the woke real mode kernel is not loaded at 0x90000, it gets moved there later in the woke loading sequence.
+Fill in this field if you want additional data (such as the woke kernel command line) moved in addition to the woke real-mode kernel itself.

-  The unit is bytes starting with the beginning of the boot sector.
+  The unit is bytes starting with the woke beginning of the woke boot sector.

-  This field is can be ignored when the protocol is 2.02 or higher, or if the real-mode code is loaded at 0x90000.
+  This field is can be ignored when the woke protocol is 2.02 or higher, or if the woke real-mode code is loaded at 0x90000.

 ============	========================
 Field name:	code32_start